 Perthshire’s foremost golfing destination is without a doubt Gleneagles, the only venue in the UK that can claim the distinction of having three championship courses.
 The sprawling PGA Centenary, the youngest of the trio, was designed by legendary player Jack Nicklaus, and is the venue of the 2014 Ryder Cup.
-It’s the first time in 40 years that the Ryder Cup has returned to the ‘Home of Golf’ and is expected to attract 45,000 spectators each day.
+It’s the first time in 40 years that The Ryder Cup has returned to the ‘Home of Golf’ and is expected to attract 45,000 spectators each day.
 The Queens Course offers its fair share of tricky moments whilst the classic Kings Course, laid out by celebrated golf course architect James Braid, has challenged the abilities of the world’s finest golfers.
-The Johnnie Walker Championship takes place at Gleneagles from 22 - 25 August.

-Get the most out of Perthshire's fantastic selection of golf courses by picking up the Perthshire Green Card which offers three or five rounds of golf at 17 excellent 18-hole venues as well as discounted admission to some of the region’s finest distilleries.
+Get the most out of Perthshire's fantastic golf courses by picking up the Golf Perthshire Pass which offers three, five, or seven rounds of golf at 22 excellent 18-hole venues as well as discounted admission to some of the region’s finest distilleries.

-The Perthshire Highlands Golf Ticket can be used at 12 of the region’s 9-hole village courses, all of which offer stunning scenery and are located within easy reach of one another and discounted entry to the distilleries.
+The Golf Perthshire (9-hole) Pass can be used at 13 of the region’s 9-hole village courses, all of which offer stunning scenery and are located within easy reach of one another.
+The pass also offers discounted entry to the distilleries.

 Finally, when booking your accommodation remember to look out for the Golfers Welcome scheme.
 They accredit accommodation providers that offer dedicated golf facilities like secure club storage, weather updates and details of local golf suppliers.

 Browse the list below for more golf courses in the Perthshire or download the Perthshire golf brochure.